Federated Neural Bandits: Experiments

 Fig.~\ref{fig:exp:synth} presents the results.
-Fig.~\ref{fig:exp:synth}a and b show that our FN-UCB with $N=1$ agent performs comparably with Neural UCB and Neural TS, and that the federation of a larger number $N$ of agents consistently improves the performance of our FN-UCB.
-Of note, the federation of $N=2$ agents can already provide significant improvements over non-federated algorithms.
-Fig.~\ref{fig:exp:synth}c gives an illustration of the importance of different components in our FN-UCB.
-The red curve is obtained by removing $\text{UCB}^{b}_{t,i}$ (i.e., letting $\alpha_t=0$), and the green curve corresponds to removing $\text{UCB}^{a}_{t,i}$.
-The red curve shows that, despite achieving smaller regrets than the green curve initially thanks to its ability to exploit the observations from the other agents, relying solely on $\text{UCB}^{a}_{t,i}$ leads to significantly larger regrets in the long run due to its inability to utilize NNs to model the reward functions.
-On the other hand, the green curve incurs larger regrets than the red curve initially, however, after more observations are collected (i.e., after the NNs are trained with enough data to accurately model the reward function), it quickly learns to achieve much smaller regrets.
-These results therefore provide empirical justifications for our discussion on the weight between the two UCBs (Sec.~\ref{sec:fn_ucb}), i.e., it is reasonable to use an increasing sequence of $\alpha_t$ such that more weights are given to $\text{UCB}^{a}_{t,i}$ initially yet to $\text{UCB}^{b}_{t,i}$ later.
-The yellow curve is obtained by removing the step of aggregating (i.e., averaging) the NN parameters (in line 4 of Algo.~\ref{algo:server}), i.e., when calculating $\text{UCB}^{b}_{t,i}$ (line 5 of Algo.~\ref{algo:agent}), we use $\theta^{i}_{t}$ and $(V^{\text{local}}_{t,i})^{-1}$ to replace $\theta_{\text{sync,NN}}$ and $V_{\text{sync,NN}}^{-1}$.
-The results show that the aggregation of the NN parameters significantly improves the performance of FN-UCB (i.e., the blue curve has much smaller regrets than the yellow) and is hence an indispensable part of our FN-UCB algorithm.
-Lastly, Fig.~\ref{fig:exp:synth}d shows that more frequent communications (i.e., smaller values of $D$ which makes it easier to initiate a communication round, see line 10 of Algo.~\ref{algo:agent}) lead to smaller regrets.
+Figs.~\ref{fig:exp:synth}a and~\ref{fig:exp:synth}b show that our \texttt{FN-UCB} with $N=1$ agent performs comparably with Neural UCB and Neural TS, and that the federation of a larger number $N$ of agents consistently improves the performance of our \texttt{FN-UCB}.
+Note that the federation of $N=2$ agents can already provide significant improvements over non-federated algorithms.
+Fig.~\ref{fig:exp:synth}c gives an illustration of the importance of different components in our \texttt{FN-UCB}.
+The red curve is obtained by removing $\text{UCB}^{b}_{t,i}$ (i.e., letting $\alpha=0$) and the green curve corresponds to removing $\text{UCB}^{a}_{t,i}$.
+The red curve shows that relying solely on $\text{UCB}^{a}_{t,i}$ leads to significantly larger regrets in the long run due to its inability to utilize NNs to model the reward functions.
+On the other hand, the green curve incurs larger regrets than the red curve initially; however, after more observations are collected (i.e., after the NNs are trained with enough data to accurately model the reward function), it quickly learns to achieve much smaller regrets.
+These results provide empirical justifications for our discussion on the weight between the two UCBs (Sec.~\ref{subsec:weight:two:ucbs}): It is reasonable to use an increasing sequence of $\alpha$ such that more weight is given to $\text{UCB}^{a}_{t,i}$ initially and then to $\text{UCB}^{b}_{t,i}$ later.
+The yellow curve is obtained by removing the step of aggregating (i.e., averaging) the NN parameters (in line 4 of Algo.~\ref{algo:server}), i.e., when calculating $\text{UCB}^{b}_{t,i}$ (line 6 of Algo.~\ref{algo:agent}), we use $\theta^{i}_{t}$ to replace $\theta_{\text{sync,NN}}$.
+The results show that the aggregation of the NN parameters significantly improves the performance of \texttt{FN-UCB} (i.e., the blue curve has much smaller regrets than the yellow one) and is hence an indispensable part of our \texttt{FN-UCB}.
+Lastly, Fig.~\ref{fig:exp:synth}d shows that more frequent communications (i.e., smaller values of $D$ which make it easier to initiate a communication round; see line 11 of Algo.~\ref{algo:agent}) lead to smaller regrets.